 Priced at Rs 1.19 lakh (ex, Delhi), the new Yamaha FZ25 goes against the Honda CBR 250R and the KTM Duke 200.

-Yamaha’s released Yamaha FZ25 naked streetfighter in India almost a month ago on January 24, 2017 at a sticker price of Rs 1.19 lakh (ex-showroom, Delhi).
-Taking on the likes of KTM Duke 200, Bajaj Pulsar RS200 and Honda CBR 250R in the segment the naked streetfighter is aimed at the young bike enthusiasts.
+In a bid to mark strong presence in the growing 250cc motorcycle segment, Yamaha Motor India introduced its new FZ25 naked streetfighter on January 24, 2017.
+This streetfighter comes at a sticker price of Rs 1.19 lakh (ex-showroom, Delhi).
+Taking on the likes of KTM Duke 200, Bajaj Pulsar NS200 and TVS Apache RTR 200 4V in the segment, the new Yamaha FZ25 is aimed at the young bike enthusiasts.
 Just so you know, the bike has been designed and developed by Yamaha’s R&D in India and is the second product from Yamaha in the quarter-litre segment after YZF-R3.

-Built on the diamond frame chassis, the FZ25 of FZ250 takes design inspiration from the FZ Version 2.0 and the M-Slaz.
-It uses a 249cc, air-cooled, single-cylinder engine with fuel injection and Yamaha’s Blue Core technology.
-Currently, India is the only market where the FZ25 is being produced and as reports opine, Yamaha could commence exporting it to overseas market in future Read More – Yamaha MT-03 – All You Need To Know
+The new motorcycle is based on the diamond frame chassis that also underpins the global YZF R3 fully faired motorcycle.
+The FZ250 takes design inspiration from the bigger FZ series and MT series motorcycle.
+Headlamp unit and design of fuel tank seems heavily influenced from Yamaha M-Slaz naked bike.
+It is propelled by a 249cc, air-cooled, single-cylinder engine with fuel injection and Yamaha’s Blue Core technology.
+Currently, India is the only market where the FZ25 is being produced and as reports opine, Yamaha could commence exporting it to overseas market in future.
+Read More – Yamaha MT-03 – All You Need To Know

 The new entrant in Yamaha India’s FZ line-up is available at an affordable price of Rs 1.19 lakh.
 The aggressively priced naked streetfighter has the potential to chip in volumes for Yamaha on the back of its lucrative pricing.